C3S/redmine_openpgp/README.rst

    - *either* server-side (secure)
    - *or* client-side (**INSECURE over http**, more or less secure over https)

+*Note:* Using a passphrase for the private key may be only marginally useful, if it is only used for the purpose of this plugin alone.
+To retrieve the private key, one would need the rights of the user owning the redmine process.
+With this rights the passphrase may be retrieved by accessing the database.
+Anyway, having access to the database means having access to the already decrypted messages.
+Nevertheless, a password should not hurt ``gpg`` 1.X users.

 *Note:* The remote server needs enough entropy to generate random, secure keys.
 If the server side generation process does not proceed or the client side connection has a timeout, connect to the remote server and try ``ls -R /`` several times.
 If you use ``rngd`` for entropy generation, be advised not to use ``/dev/urandom`` as source for important keys.

 Adding an existing private PGP key server-side